ivantcholakov/starter-public-edition-3/README.md

 * AES (256, 192, 128) Symmetric Encryption, Compatible with OpenSSL, https://github.com/ivantcholakov/gibberish-aes-php
 * HTML Purifier, http://htmlpurifier.org/
 * MY_Lang, language translations: Support has been implemented for placeholders %s, %d, etc.
-* Translation within views by usin the i18n tag, http://devzone.zend.com/1441/zend-framework-and-translation/
+* Translation within views by using i18n tag, http://devzone.zend.com/1441/zend-framework-and-translation/

 How to use this feature: